Skip to content

 Resources bound successfully!

-1. Create a Certificate resource in your consumer cluster.
+Now you can finally create a Certificate object in your consumer cluster.
 The cert-manager in the provider cluster will handle the issuance and management of the TLS certificate.

 Note